-This document summarizes a set of common sense insights which have been distilled down to a handful of principles which apply to all digital financial reports.
-The principles apply to every financial report, every component which makes up that report, reported facts and characteristics of reported facts, and relations between those reported facts.
+This document summarizes a set of common sense insights which have been distilled down to a handful of simple and easy to understand principles which apply to all XBRL-based digital financial reports.
+The principles apply to every digital financial report; every component which makes up that financial report, reported facts and characteristics of reported facts, and relations between those reported facts provided within that digital financial report.

 These principles establish a framework so that unnecessary work is not performed and that all required steps are performed.

 1.1.
-Information based on evidence from comprehensive analysis of numerous SEC XBRL financial filings
+Evidence from comprehensive analysis of virtually all public company XBRL-based financial filings to the SEC

-Looking at individual SEC XBRL financial filings is helpful.
-Looking across many, many SEC XBRL financial filings with a focus on one specific thing is likewise beneficial.
-Carefully and consciously comparing and contrasting many SEC XBRL financial filings helps one build a mosaic, increasing ones understanding even more.
-This helps one see and understand important and insightful patterns.
+Looking at individual XBRL-based financial filings is helpful.
+Looking across many, many XBRL-based financial filings with a focus on one specific aspect of that financial report is likewise beneficial.
+Carefully and consciously comparing and contrasting many XBRL-based financial filings helps one build a mosaic, increasing ones understanding even more.
+Consciously comparing and contrasting XBRL-based financial reports helps one see and understand important and insightful information about those XBRL-based financial reports.

-Contributing to assessing the information in this document is a thorough, comprehensive analysis of 6,674 SEC XBRL financial filings, all detail-tagged 10-K filings submitted to the SEC between March 1, 2013 and February 28, 2014.
+Contributing to assessing the information in this document is a thorough, comprehensive analysis of 6,674 XBRL-based financial filings, all detail-tagged 10-K filings submitted to the SEC between March 1, 2013 and February 28, 2014.